-Alternating with dry shampoo helps to keep your hair and scalp moisturized.
-Which makes it a great friend to have when you want to keep dry hair away.
+Alternating with dry shampoo helps keep your hair and scalp moisturized, making it a great friend to have when you want to keep dry hair away.

 Are You Conditioning?

-This is maybe the #1 reason why you are dealing with dry hair.
-Many people seem to skip conditioner all-together.
+Many people seem to skip conditioner altogether.
 There’s a reason why shampoo and conditioner are sold in pairs…

-Additionally, you’ll want to apply a moisturizing hair mask up to twice a week if your hair is very dry.
-As your hair gets healthier you’ll only need to apply a mask once or twice a month.
+Additionally, you may want to apply a moisturizing hair mask up to twice a week if your hair is very dry.
+As your hair gets healthier, you’ll only need to apply a mask once or twice a month.

-And truth be told, no matter how much conditioner you apply to your ends, they will eventually become dry.
-Especially if you are using hot tools regularly.
+And truth be told, no matter how much conditioner you apply to your ends, they will eventually become dry, especially if you regularly use hot tools.
 Therefore, you should have your hair trimmed regularly.

 Is a Dry Scalp the Culprit?

-You can do all the steps above but, if you ignore the source you won’t see the results you deserve.
+You can do all the steps above, but you won’t see the results you deserve if you ignore the source.

 Dealing with Dandruff?